 Angela has counseled, walked with and learned from countless individuals and families in their journey of being with dying and continues to organize and lead memorial services and celebrations.
 Over the past several years she’s learned directly from trailblazers in the work of death midwifery and home funeral guidance, including Jerrigrace Lyons and Zenith Virago.
 As a practicing Buddhist since the mid 90s, she has also been part of a tradition where caring for one’s own dead at home, with the support of community, is common practice.
 She has been enrolled in mortuary school since the fall of 2017, possibly working toward licensure as a funeral director but open to all the permutations of how that learning will inform her endeavors.

-Angela is passionate in her commitment to foster greater and deeper awareness in individuals, families and communities regarding the power of taking death to heart in life and in guiding and encouraging people in caring for their own dead in ways that are most meaningful, resonant and true.
+Angela is steady and passionate in her commitment to foster greater and deeper awareness in individuals, families and communities regarding the power of taking death to heart in life and in guiding and encouraging people in caring for their own dead in ways that are most meaningful, resonant and true.
 In creating Good Ground Great Beyond she aspires to contribute to the expansion of meaningful disposition options to the communities of Maine as well as provide a physical space and reference point to deepen our relationship to and contemplation of death.

 Some thoughts from Angela…